 The Trustee bears the primary responsibility for the accuracy of the information provided, but will, in turn, have relied on others for the maintenance of accurate data, including the Participating Employers who must provide and update certain membership information.
 Even so it is the Trustee's responsibility to ensure the adequacy of these arrangements.
 I have taken reasonable steps to satisfy myself that the data provided is of adequate quality for the purposes of the investigation, including carrying out basic tests to detect obvious inconsistencies.
-These checks have given me no reason to doubt the correctness of the information supplied.
+These checks initially highlighted concerns about the quality of the data but I have no reason to doubt the correctness of the revised data that was supplied as a result.
 It is not possible, however, for me to confirm that the detailed information provided, including that in respect of individual members and the asset details, is correct.